 C# | as Operator Keyword

-In the development of the software, typecasting is an inescapable thing.
-In many cases, developer need to convert an Object(Type) into another Object(Type) and sometimes he/she may get InvalidCastException.
-So, to overcome such types of exception C# provides as operator keyword.
+In software development, typecasting is an inescapable thing.
+In many cases, developers need to convert an Object(Type) into another Object(Type) and sometimes he/she may get InvalidCastException.
+So, to overcome such types of exception C# provides the operator keyword as.

 The as operator is used to perform conversion between compatible reference types or Nullable types.
 This operator returns the object when they are compatible with the given type and return null if the conversion is not possible instead of raising an exception.
 The working of as operator is quite similar to is an operator but in shortening manner.